Clemapfel/jluna/docs/manual.md

 10
 ```

 Where `i` needs to be unboxed manually and behaves exactly like an `Any*`.
-While this is convenient, the true power of generator expressions comes in its usaged along with `jluna::Vector`.
+While this is convenient, the true power of generator expressions lies in its interfacing with `jluna::Vector`.
 We can:

 ```cpp
 // ...initialize a vector from a generator expression